maxADeVisser/master_thesis/README.md

 4. add a `.env` file in the root of the working directory and specify `LIDC_IDRI_DIR` as the directory path for the downloaded dataset.
 The path should be specified the same way that is specified for the configuration of [pylidc](https://pylidc.github.io/install.html)

-5. create a `out/` directory at the repository root level.

 Example setup of the `.env` file:

 ```